More at rubyonrails.org:

 end

-Classes that connect to primary/primary_replica can inherit from your primary abstract class like standard Rails applications:
+In that case, classes that connect to primary/primary_replica can inherit from your primary abstract class like standard Rails applications do with ApplicationRecord:

 end